shuyangsun/cuda_notes/README.md

 * A warp is eligible for execution if both of the following two conditions are met:
 	* 32 CUDA cores are available for execution.
 	* All arguments to the current instruction are ready.
+* On Kepler SM, the number of active warps is limited to 64, and the number of selected warps at any cycle is less than or equal to 4.
+* The compute resources limit the number of active warps.
+Therefore, you must be aware of the restrictions imposed by the hardware, and the resources used by your kernel.
+In order to maximize GPU utilization, you need to maximize the number of active warps.

+#### Latency Hiding

+* The number of clock cycles between an instruction being issued and being completed is defined as *instruction latency*.
+* Full compute resource utilization is achieved when all warp schedulers have an eligible warp at every clock cycle.
+This ensures the latency of each instruction can be hidden by issuing other instructions in other resident warps.
+* Two types of instructions (which could have latency):
+	* Arithmetic instructions
+	* Memory instructions
+* Two types of latency:
+	* Arithmetic latency: the time between an arithmetic operation starting and its output being produced.
+	* Memory instructions: the time between a load or store operation being issued and the data arriving its destination.